3191110276/intro-to-kubernetes/1_Intro_to_Containers/README.md

 ![Docker execution](img/docker_run.png?raw=true "Docker execution")

-To run the container, and to perform the mapping, we can use the following command:
+To start the container, and to perform the mapping, we can run the following command:
 ~~~~
 docker run -p 4674:5000 hello-cisco
 ~~~~